Today you’ll learn about the top 10 marketing project management software tools and how they compare against each other.

 - Based on the feature set you need and your budget, shortlist 2-3 tools to try out.

 - Most tools have a generous free plan, while others have a free trial.
 Use the free options to test a tool with your team and choose one that your team best feels comfortable using.

 What types of teams need marketing project management software?

-Marketing management software is essential for marketing teams of all sizes and kinds, including:
+Marketing team project management software is essential for marketing teams of all sizes and kinds, including: